bittin/media-browser/README.md

 ## Meta data

 EXIF data is usually written by modern cameras / phones while you take a picture.
 If you have photos that do not include EXIF data, it can be quite tedious.
 There are solutions for writing the geo-location the photo was taken into the image file.
-But reconstructing the date it was taken and the camera parameters if they are missing is detective work you have to want to do.
+But reconstructing the date it was taken and the camera parameters if they are missing is detective work gets annoying quickly if there are more than a handful of files that need that treatment.

 ID3 Tags should be embedded in audio files.
-If your music does not have them you can use for example [MusicBranz Picard](https://picard.musicbrainz.org/) to identify and tag your music.
+If your music does not have them you can use for example [MusicBrainz Picard](https://picard.musicbrainz.org/) to identify and tag your music.

 NFO files are additional files besides your media files.
 They need to follow rules to be found and to be correctly parsed.
 As long as the NFO has exactly the same name as the video, it will be found.
 But poster, subtitles and other stuff make this quite messy if all videos are in one directory.
 Best results will be achieved if your collection of movies, series and other stuff is managed and reorganised by a tool like [tinyMediaManager](https://www.tinymediamanager.org/), [mediaCompanion](https://mediacompanion.sourceforge.io/) or [mediaElch](https://www.mediaelch.de/mediaelch/).
 These take care to not only generate a correct NFO file, at least [tinyMediaManager](https://www.tinymediamanager.org/) also offers to rename and reorganize the files.
 In my experience Movies work best if each has it's own directory to store media, NFO, images, subtitles and other stuff.
 TV series should have their own directory containing a directory per season.
 All the files should follow a very strict naming pattern. [on NFO generation](https://kodi.wiki/view/NFO_files/Creating) [on Movie naming and directory structures](https://kodi.wiki/view/Naming_video_files/Movies).